sufiaji/color-intensity-reader/README.md

 ![Expl Img](/images/Capture.JPG)

 Note: Android java codes available in android_codes folder, but you need to create your own project in Android Studio, put INTERNET permission in manifest file, and create xml file for each activities accrodingly.
 Protocol for communication: TCP/IP

+Step on how to run the program explained in the docs inside guidance_docs folder.